New Orleans Juvenile Expungement Lawyer

 Everyone makes mistakes when they are young.
 Unfortunately, some mistakes may land a teenager or youth before a Louisiana juvenile court judge.
 The juvenile courts have jurisdiction over persons between the ages of 10 and 17 accused of “delinquent offenses,” which are akin to crimes tried in adult courts.

 It is, however, possible to have most juvenile court proceedings sealed through a process known as expungement.
 If a person’s juvenile record is expunged, they do not have to disclose the record of their arrest or juvenile delinquency adjudication in most cases, such as when applying for a job or a bank loan.
-A skilled New Orleans juvenile expungement lawyer can assist you or your child in this process.
+A skilled lawyer can assist you or your child in this process.
 Attorney Robert S. Toale has more than three decades of experience in practicing before the Louisiana courts, and he can advise you on whether your case is eligible for a juvenile expungement.

 Which Juvenile Offenses Can Be Expunged?